 a commercial trapper’s license from January 1 to March 1.
 Anyone planning to trap beavers should

-be familiar with the regulations which govern this activity (Adobe PDF - file size 129KB).
+be familiar with the regulations which govern this activity.
 Information on these regulations may also be obtained by writing:

 S.C.
 Department of Natural Resources